VibhanshuV/Int-Elligence-/README.md

-# Oculus-
+# Oculus

-Oculus-An app for the visually impaired.
+Oculus is an android app for the visually impaired that we created in our first for Devjam.

-The main branch of the this repo contains the android studio project ffor occulus.
-Currently these are the features in the app:-

-Text Recognition (text to Speech on click the text on the screen) Main Menu
-Spalsh Screens
+The app helps people who are visually impared to identify objects and read text that are infront of them using camera.